reapp/reapp/README.md

 ### What is it?

-Reapp is a collection of modules that work together.
-Plus a CLI that bootstraps your app and runs a server.
+Reapp is everything you need to build amazing hybrid apps with React: a collection of modules that work together, a UI kit, and our CLI that bootstraps your app and has a pre-configured build server.

 ### Examples